Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 truthy.
 If none satisfy the condition, then ``()`` is returned as a default value.

+Note that if all you want is a simple if statement with a "true" and a "false" case, then the :ref:`if macro <macro-if>` may be more convenient for your use case.

 ..
 Tip:: A common idiom is to make the condition of the last clause be
          the literal ``#t`` true object.
 This acts as a sort of "else" clause, triggering unconditionally if all of the other